How Much Does HR Make? Salary Guide

 HR Specialist

 While an HR manager has more of a broad focus and oversees a number of functions within an organization’s HR department, an HR specialist typically has a more specific role within a company.
-That might mean focusing only on hiring and training new employees, or dealing with benefits and payroll.
+This could mean focusing on hiring and training new employees, or dealing with benefits and payroll.
 These roles can vary widely based on a company’s needs.

 Recruiter

 Recruitment, also called talent acquisition, focuses on attracting and hiring qualified workers.
-This can involve reaching out on sites like LinkedIn, creating job postings, and attending recruitment events at colleges and universities to fill open roles.
+This can involve reaching out to potential employees on job-search sites such as LinkedIn, creating job postings, and attending recruitment events at colleges and universities.
 Recruiters might also facilitate the hiring process by setting up interviews and vetting applicants.

 Training and Development Manager